 - The ratio only considers the interest expenses.
 It does not account for principal payments.
 The principal payments may be huge and lead the Company to insolvency.
 Further, the Company may be bankrupt or may have to refinance at the higher interest rate and unfavorable terms.
 Thus, while analyzing the solvency of the Company, other ratios like debt equity and debt ratio should also be considered.

 Times interest earned ratio measures the Company’s solvency and its ability to service its debt obligations.
 The ratio is indicative of the number of times the earnings to the interest expenses of the Company.
 Higher the ratio better is the financial position of the Company and it is a better candidate to raise more debt.
 A ratio of more than 1 is favorable however lenders should not rely on the ratio alone to decide.
 Other factors and ratios like debt ratio, debt-equity ratio, industry and economic conditions should be considered before lending.

-This has been a guide to what is Times Interest Earned Ratio?
-Here we discuss its formula, calculation of Times Interest Earned ratio along with practical examples.
-Here we also look at the advantages and disadvantages of using this ratio for financial analysis.
+This has been a guide to what is Times Interest Earned Ratio and its meaning.
+Here we discuss how to use Times Interest Earned ratio along with practical examples, advantages, and disadvantages.
 You may learn more about ratio analysis from the following articles –